It's Rush Limbaugh, the Excellence in Broadcasting Network.

 She was a rising star at the World Bank long before Wolfowitz became president there.

-Uh and utter silence from the feminists over this achieved, accomplished woman being denigrated with the term girlfriend and being she's gonna get thrown out of there too.
+And an utter silence from the feminists over this achieved, accomplished woman being denigrated with the term girlfriend and being she's going to get thrown out of there, too.

 He was allowed to get out of there with his reputation intact.